maelle/rmd-blogging-course/content/conclusion/slides/index.en.md

 No you don't have to unless you call your blog "the daily blog" or so. :wink:

 Only write if you enjoy it!
+Your blog can be a portfolio/news board only.

 ------------------------------------------------------------------------